znmead/react-shopping-list/group-fs-react-shopping-list-master/README.md

 Unassigned:
 Reset and Clear buttons and functions.
 -The Reset button should clear the purchased status from all items, allowing the list to be re-used.
-The Clear button should remove all items from the list, deleting them from the database.
+-The Clear button should remove all items from the list, deleting them from the database.